top1944/duckuments/docs/atoms_80_fall2017_info/30_class_journal_ETH.md

-## Wednesday Sep 27: Duckiebox distribution and group intro
+## Wednesday Sep 27: Duckiebox distribution, and getting to know each other {#2017-09-27-duckieboxes}

-Today we distribute the Duckieboxes and we name the robots.
+Goals for today:

+- getting to know each other;
+- naming the robots;
+- distribute the Duckieboxes.

-Note: If you cannot make it to this class for the Duckiebox distribution, please inform the TA.
+Note: If you cannot make it to this class for the Duckiebox distribution, please inform the TA, to schedule a different time.

 ### Preparation: choose a name for your robot {#1709-duckieboxes}